simp/pupmod-simp-tpm/README.md

 --------------------------------------------------------------------------------

-Include the TPM class and set the passwords in hiera:
+Include the TPM class and set the passwords in hiera.
+If either of the passwords are the string 'well-known', then the well known option will be added to the `tpm_takeownership` command used to take ownership of the TPM:

 ```yaml
 classes: